[?] Subscribe To This Site

 Swine flu is a form of influenza type A.

--Influenza type A is found in people and animals as well as in birds.
+-Fluenza type A is found in humans and animals as well as in birds.
 Type B is found only in humans and usually has much less severe symptoms.
 Type C is milder still and closer to a mild cold.

--In October of 2009, President Barack Obama declared this H1N1 virus strain a national emergency, and by the end of November -WHO announced, "207 countries and overseas territories/communities have reported laboratory confirmed cases of pandemic influenza H1N1 2009, including at least 8,768 deaths."
+In October of 2009, President Barack Obama declared this H1N1 virus a national emergency, and by the end of November -WHO announced, "207 countries and overseas territories / communities have reported laboratory confirmed cases of pandemic influenza H1N1 2009, including at least 8,768 deaths . "

 These viral infections have no cure.
 It's the same as when you get a common cold or flu.
 Over-the-counter products you may take are designed to treat the symptoms of the cold or flu and in most cases the symptoms will generally become less severe as the virus runs its course, and you feel better.